pyramid_assetmutator¶

 type="text/javascript"></script>

-You can assign as many mutators as you like using the config.assign_assetmutator method, but it is important to keep in mind the following:
+You can assign as many mutators as you like using the

-• Mutators are executed in order (first in, first out), which means that it is possible to compile a CoffeeScript file into a JavaScript file and then minify the JavaScript file; but for certain configurations this may only work if you have assigned the CoffeeScript compiler before the JavaScript minifier.
+must be installed, must be executable by the Pyramid process, and by default must output the mutated data to stdout.
+The last point can be tricky depending on the command, so be sure to check its command switches for the appropriate option (or create a wrapper as seen below).- Mutators are executed in order (first in, first out), which means that it is possible to compile a CoffeeScript file into a JavaScript file and then minify the JavaScript file; but for certain configurations this may only work if you have assigned the CoffeeScript compiler before the JavaScript minifier.

 Here are a few mutator commands that have been tested and are known to work as of this writing: